lter/deims-pie-custom/README.md

 ### Features

-Customizations to fields, views, content types and layouts for PIE are captured in the features folder, and managed by the Drupal Contrib module named "Features"
+Customizations to fields, views, content types, themes and layouts for PIE are captured in the features folder, and managed by the Drupal Contrib module named "Features"

 ### Other supporting notes